LuisEd2094/AmenitizRails/README.md

 password : <%= ENV['PG_PASSWORD'] %>
 ```

-changing PG_PASSWORD to the variable with your passowrd or you can create a PG_PASSWORD with
+changing PG_PASSWORD to the variable with your password or you can create a PG_PASSWORD with

 ```bash
 export PG_PASSWORD=yourpassword